What is the difference between the German Wasp (Vespula germanica) and the Yellowjacket Hoverfly (Milesia virginieusis)?

 The Macleay’s Spectre Stick Insect (Extatosoma tiaratum) is a phasmid insect, related to the Praying Mantis.
 It is also known as the Giant Prickly Stick Insect and the Spiny Leaf Insect.

 The Macleay’s Spectre Stick Insect can be brown, white, cream, green, reddish, or yellowish and is camouflaged in plants.
 It has a long, rounded body.
-Both the male and the female has wings, but the wings of the female are too small for flying.
+Both the male and the female have wings, but the wings of the female are too small for flying.
 The male has spikes on his face, and the female has spikes on her body and face.

 Continue reading “Macleay’s Spectre Stick Insect”